awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 **Spot Instances**
 Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly\.

-For a complete list of charges and prices for Amazon EC2, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing)\.
+For a complete list of charges and prices for Amazon EC2, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing)\.

 To calculate the cost of a sample provisioned environment, see [Cloud Economics Center](https://aws.amazon.com/economics/)\.

 To see your bill, go to the **Billing and Cost Management Dashboard** in the [AWS Billing and Cost Management console](https://console.aws.amazon.com/billing/)\.
 Your bill contains links to usage reports that provide details about your bill\.
-To learn more about AWS account billing, see [AWS Account Billing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.
+To learn more about AWS account billing, see [AWS Billing and Cost Management User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.

 If you have questions concerning AWS billing, accounts, and events, [contact AWS Support](https://aws.amazon.com/contact-us/)\.